Optimal empirical Bayes estimation for the Poisson model via minimum-distance methods: Proof of regret upper bound

 \begin{lemma} Let $G$ be a distribution such that $\EE_{G}[\theta^4]\leq M$ for some constant $M$.
 Then for any distribution $\hat {G}$ supported on $[0,\hat h]$, any $h>0$ with $G([0,h])>\frac 12$ and any $K\geq 1$,

-where $\Regret(\hat G;G)$ and $\epsilon_K(G)$ were defined in \eqref{eq:ep-K(G)} and \prettyref{eq:regret} respectively. \end{lemma} We provide a sketch of the proof here (see \prettyref{app:EB_general-regret-bound} for the full proof.)
+where $\Regret(\hat G;G)$ and $\epsilon_K(G)$ were defined in \eqref{eq:ep-K(G)} and \prettyref{eq:regret} respectively. \end{lemma} Note that $\hat G$ in the above statement denotes, with a slight abuse of notation, an arbitrary deterministic prior and to compute the regret for the random estimator $\hat G$ we will need to consider the expectation.
+This will be clarified in the proof of \prettyref{thm:EB_main} later on.
+We provide a sketch of the proof here (see \prettyref{app:EB_general-regret-bound} for the full proof.)
 It is relatively easy to bound the regret if the corresponding Bayes estimator is also bounded, which is the case if the prior $G$ is compactly supported.
 Otherwise, one can consider its restriction $G_h$ on $[0,h]$ defined by $G_h(\cdot)={G(\cdot \cap[0,h])\over G([0,h])}$.
 The truncation error can be controlled using properties of the mmse as follows:

 Then we use the structure of the Bayes estimator \prettyref{eq:EB_bayes_est} in the Poisson model to relate $\Regret(\hat G;G_h)$ to the squared Hellinger distance between $f_{G_h}$ and $f_{\hat G}$

 for any $K\geq 0$.
 We then show that $\epsilon_K(G_h)$ and $H^2(f_{{G}_h},f_{\hat{G}})$ satisfies